 The stairwell and entry

-The basement wet bar and exercise area – we took the laundry/craft room space and turned it into an actual exercise room and a closet stackable
+The basement wet bar and exercise area.
+We took the laundry/craft room space and turned it into an actual exercise room and a closet stackable washer dryer

 The basement powder bath